The NSW Government is shaping the compliance funding framework as part of reforms to build a faster and simpler planning system.

 These notices are issued alongside a compliance order to recoup costs when a builder has broken the rules.

 The NSW Government has updated this framework to make cost recovery easier.

-The new framework aims to ensure councils have the resources necessary to ensure builders are following the rules, while minimising the impact on those builders who seek to do the right thing.
+These changes ensure councils have the resources they need to ensure builders are following the rules, while minimising the impact on those seeking to do the right thing.